Analysis of Fatigue-Induced Compensatory Movements in Bicep Curls: Gaining Insights for the Deployment of Wearable Sensors: Result

 \subsubsection{Shoulder Elevation - Depression}

 Under the weight-free condition, the shoulder started with an angle of around 15 degrees, elevated at around 30\% of the bicep curl, reached 25 degrees at around 40\% of the bicep curl, and returned to around 15 degrees at around 70\% of the bicep curl.
-Under the standard conditions, the shoulder remained stable throughout the cycle.
+Under the standard conditions, the shoulder remained stable throughout the cycle, starting at an angle around 16 degrees, peaking at 20 degrees at about 25\% of the bicep curl.
 Under the fatigue condition, we noticed similar patterns as the weight-free condition.
 The difference was that the shoulder elevated more vigorously to 30 degrees at around 20\% of the bicep curl cycle and returned to the initial level at around 70\% of the cycle.
 In terms of accuracy and similarity among subjects, it was the lowest under the weight-free condition, followed by the standard condition, and then the fatigue condition.